 Lastly, Abbotsbury Children's Farm is considered one of the best children's farms in the whole of Dorset.
 Open daily, there's plenty of animals for children to meet, greet and feed across the day.
 Whether they love tractors and fancy racing them, want to cuddle the guinea pigs or ride one of the many ponies, Abbotsbury Children's Farm is designed with little ones in mind.
 You can even bottle feed the new born lambs and take them for a walk on a lead (something many kids will have never have done!).
-And after all that excitement, head across to well stocked gift shop and the family cafe where you can stock up on delicious Dorset produce, all home-cooked on the premises.
+And after all that excitement, head across to well stocked gift shop and the family café where you can stock up on delicious Dorset produce, all home-cooked on the premises.

 LYME BAY RIB BOATS

 If you've got a need for speed, you've got to try out Lyme Bay RIB Charter for a truly unique experience at sea.
 Having repeatedly won Gold for 'Best Activity, Experience' at the Dorset Tourism Awards for their exhilarating sea trips, why not mix things up during your visit to West Dorset?
-Not only will you enjoy an action packed sea adventure you'll also get to enjoy the Jurassic coast with a difference.
+Not only will you enjoy an action-packed sea adventure you'll also get to enjoy the Jurassic Coast with a difference.
 See the fantastic sights of West Bay and Lyme Bay and come and see the magic of the ocean for yourself.
 Plus, if you're lucky you may even see some of the many dolphins frequently found swimming in our waters here in Dorset.
 What else could you wish for?

-From the get go, you'll enjoy full throttle fun in the water as the RIB boats conduct high speed turns in the bay and some super fast travelling through the sea!
+From the get go, you'll enjoy full throttle fun in the water as the RIB boats conduct high speed turns in the bay and some superfast travelling through the sea!
 Choose from a full 15 minutes playing in the waves or a 30 minute Coastal Cruise where you'll be able to soak up the sights (no pun intended!) and enjoy the beautiful coastline we have here in West Dorset.
 Make your visit one to remember for all the right reasons and book yourself onto the Lyme Bay RIB Charter.
 Don't delay, book your place now!

-Just over 30 minutes away from West Bay, you'll find the mesmerising Sandworld in Weymouth- the birthplace of British sand sculpture.
+Just over 30 minutes away from West Bay, you'll find the mesmerising Sandworld in Weymouth - the birthplace of British sand sculpture.
 With sensational sand sculptures designed and created by world famous sand sculptors, this unique attraction is one not to be missed.
 As well as the huge sculptures you'll also find a giant sand pit for hand-on fun for kids and adults alike.
 Plus, there's a great coffee shop onsite for you to enjoy a hot drink and a spot of light lunch.

-In this part of the UK, we are extremely lucky to have a wide and well stocked shoreline.
+In this part of the UK, we are extremely lucky to have a wide and well- stocked shoreline.
 This makes West Dorset the perfect destination for a spot of sea fishing.
 With several reputable tackle shops on our doorstep, whether you own your own line and tackle, or need to hire some kit, panic not!
 In no time at all, you'll be enjoying the delights of sea fishing as you kick back, relax and take in your stunning surroundings.
 Take your pick of the lure of Chesil beach or opt for the dramatic coastline here in West Bay and the surrounding Jurassic coast region which stretches all the way from Dorset into Devon.

 Well known as a fishing hot-spot around the British Isles, Chesil Beach is iconic thanks to its super long stretch of shingle beach which spans for as far as the eye can see.
 Starting at Eype right here on our doorstep and continuing all the way though to Chesil Beach in the East, Chesil Beach is definitely up there for fishing experiences so it's no wonder it sees thousands of anglers taking to its shores.
 Of course, the opportunity for sea fishing is also abundant here in West Dorset.
 Try West Bay, Seatown, Charmouth and Lyme Regis for starters.
 As always, please do make some time to potter about and explore the wonderful harbours, beaches and cliffs each area has to offer.
 There really is no place like Dorset when it comes to the WOW factor!